-Hamilton on pace as Sainz tops British GP practice
+Hamilton happy with Mercedes 'improvement' in British GP practice

 - Full practice results

-Leclerc did not do a representative qualifying simulation run on the soft tyres, so his time is not directly comparable with those of Sainz, Hamilton and Verstappen.

-There were further encouraging signs for Mercedes on the race-simulations runs later in the session, on which Hamilton's lap times were within 0.1secs on average of Leclerc's on the medium tyre.
+"Normally we see the sort of gap, half a second maybe even 0.7-0.8secs on a long run and that didn't look like it was there.

+"Probably a bit is the circuit suiting the car.
+There is a lot to work on - it is bouncing around and it's tricky in the high-speed - but hopefully the updates pushed us in the right direction."

-Red Bull and Sainz ran the soft tyre, and on that the Ferrari was very slightly quicker than Verstappen, who complained his rubber wore out after just two laps.
+Red Bull and Sainz ran the 'soft' tyre on the high-fuel runs, and on that the Ferrari was very slightly quicker than Verstappen, who complained his rubber wore out after just two laps.

-On the headline lap times, Red Bull's Sergio Perez was seventh fastest, with Mercedes' George Russell eighth, ahead of McLaren's Daniel Ricciardo and Aston Martin's Lance Stroll.
+On the headline lap times, Red Bull's Sergio Perez was seventh fastest, ahead of Russell, McLaren's Daniel Ricciardo and Aston Martin's Lance Stroll.

+Norris, for his part, said he was "happy the car seems to be in a decent place - a little better than we were expecting".

-Mercedes are one of several teams to have introduced significant technical developments to Silverstone as they seek to improve their performance.
+Mercedes are one of several teams to have introduced significant technical developments at Silverstone as they seek to improve their performance.

-The world champions have extensive revisions to their so-far recalcitrant W13 car, centring on a new floor design that they hope will limit the bouncing that has afflicted the car so far this season and restricted its pace.
+The world champions have extensive revisions to their so-far recalcitrant W13 car, centring on a new floor design that they hope will limit the "bouncing" that has afflicted the car so far this season and restricted its pace.

-Mercedes also expect the track characteristics at Silverstone to help them make up some ground on front-runners Red Bull and Ferrari.
+Mercedes anyway expected the track characteristics at Silverstone to help them make up some ground on front-runners Red Bull and Ferrari.
 The surface is smooth, which should limit their bouncing problems, and there are few slow corners to exacerbate the car's other big weakness.

-And the indications from Friday's one dry session are that they do appear as if they might have made some progress - although Hamilton was again complaining about bouncing in the high-speed corners during the session.

 Red Bull and Ferrari also have upgrades for the weekend - both have a new engine cover aimed at improving airflow to the rear and increasing downforce.